mrdevlar/phishpicks/README.md

 While it was designed to be used with Phish shows, in principle, nothing prevents this from being used to play any type of other live shows.
 The criteria for operation is:
 - Folders must contain unique dates for shows
+- Dates are in YYYY-MM-DD format in the folder names
 - Audio must be in mp3, flac or m4a files
 - All audio files must have ID3 tags